Underwear is such a small thing . . . until the whole world knows what yours look like.

 Alva gave her blessing, hoping her daughter would be free to find happiness.

-Respected women don’t ever speak negatively about their spouses.
+And especially don’t speak poorly about their spouses.

 The title The Glitter and the Gold supposedly referred to Consuelo’s first and second marriage.
 In anecdotes about Marlborough, she was very controlled in her wording.
 She was factual about their interactions.